Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations: Experiments

 \section{Experiments}

 Our experimental results are presented in two parts.
-First, the proposed Efficient NARF (ENARF) is compared to the state-of-the-art methods NARF~\cite{noguchi2021neural} and Animatable NeRF~\cite{peng2021animatable} in terms of both efficiency and effectiveness in Section~\ref{sec.exp.supervised}.
-Ablation studies on the deformation modeling and design choices for the selector are also discussed.
-Second, in Section~\ref{sec.exp.gan}, we present our results of using adversarial training on ENARF, namely, ENARF-GAN and compare it with baselines based on VAE~\cite{noguchi2021neural} and StyleNARF~\cite{gu2022stylenerf}, both qualitatively and quantitatively.
-Ablation studies are conducted to evaluate the effectiveness of the pose prior selection and the generalization ability of the proposed framework.
+First, in Section~\ref{sec.exp.supervised}, we compare the proposed Efficient NARF (ENARF) with the state-of-the-art methods \cite{noguchi2021neural,peng2021animatable} in terms of both efficiency and effectiveness, and we conduct ablation studies on the deformation modeling and the design choices for the selector.
+Second, in Section~\ref{sec.exp.gan}, we present our results of using adversarial training on ENARF, namely, ENARF-GAN, and compare it with baselines.
+Then, we discuss the effectiveness of the pose prior and the generalization ability of ENARF-GAN.